kevlened/pyrson/README.md

 * working microphone and webcam
 * download [zip](https://github.com/kevlened/pyrson/zipball/master) and extract to desired folder

-Notes:
+####notes:
-The libraries must be run with administrator rights unless UAC is disabled.
+* The libraries must be run with administrator rights unless UAC is disabled.
-Pywin32 on 64-bit may encounter pywin32 errors on installation that can be [fixed](http://sourceforge.net/tracker/?func=detail&aid=3402824&group_id=78018&atid=551954)
+* Pywin32 on 64-bit may encounter pywin32 errors on installation that can be [fixed](http://sourceforge.net/tracker/?func=detail&aid=3402824&group_id=78018&atid=551954).
-Tests were run using an Intel Core-i5 2500 @3.30 GHz with great performance
+* Tests were run using an Intel Core-i5 2500 @3.30 GHz with great performance

 Run
 ------